littlecrakage/gmail-cleaning-helper/README.md

 ## Features

-- **Sender analysis** - Scan emails, rank senders by count, then act on them (delete / trash / mark read).
+- **Sender analysis** - Scan emails, rank senders by count, then act on them (delete / trash / mark read / view emails).
 Results are cached locally so large scans don't need to be repeated.
+- **Smart tags** - Each sender is automatically tagged:
+  - `newsletter` — has `List-Unsubscribe`/`List-Id` headers or is in Gmail's Promotions/Updates/Social category
+  - `important` — at least one email was marked important by Gmail's ML
+- **Email viewer** - Browse a sender's emails (subject + from) with pagination, and filter to important-only before deciding to delete
 - **Search & bulk action** - Use any Gmail search query, then delete / trash / mark read
+- **Resume support** - Large scans are checkpointed every 200 emails.
+If interrupted, resume from where you left off
 - **Label listing** - View all your Gmail labels and their IDs
 - **Inbox stats** - Total messages, threads, and email address
-- **Clear sender cache** - Force a fresh scan on next run
+- **View / clear sender cache** - Browse cached results or force a fresh scan

 ## Setup